House Bill No. 14

 (2) the scope of the project is substantially altered or revised from the preliminary plans presented for that project in the 1998-99 long-range building program presented to the 55th legislature.

-NEW SECTION.
 Section 6.
 Legislative consent.
 (1) The appropriations authorized in [section 2] constitute legislative consent for the capital projects contained in [section 2] within the meaning of 18-2-102.

-NEW SECTION.
 Section 7.
 Requirements for approval of state debt.
 Because [section 3] authorizes the creation of a state debt, a vote of two-thirds of the members of each house is required for enactment of [section 3].
 If [section 3] is not approved by the required vote, [this act] is void.

 "Construct Women's Correction Center

-NEW SECTION.
 Section 9.
 Severability.
 If a part of [this act] is invalid, all valid parts that are severable from the invalid part remain in effect.
 If a part of [this act] is invalid in one or more of its applications, the part remains in effect in all valid applications that are severable from the invalid applications.

-NEW SECTION.
 Section 10.
 Effective date.
 [This act] is effective on passage and approval.